 The penalties for a criminal defense depend on whether it is classified as a felony or a misdemeanor:

 Felony charges are filed by the issuance of an indictment.
 An indictment is a formal charging document that is issued by a grand jury after evidence presented by the prosecutor is reviewed.
-District judge assembles the members of the grand jury.
-A grand jury has between 15 to 40 persons chosen from the county to serve for a term set by the court.
-Members of the grand jury have the choose between returning a no bill or a true bill.
+The district judge assembles the members of the grand jury.
+A grand jury has between 15 to 40 persons chosen from the county to serve a term set by the court.
+Members of the grand jury have the choice between returning a no bill or a true bill.
 The true bill will result in an indictment being filed.

 If formal charges are filed, an arraignment is set before a court for the purpose of taking a plea and scheduling the case for further proceedings.
 In Texas, a plea can be either guilty or nolo contendere (often called “no contest”).

 The defendant can request a preliminary hearing to challenge the truthfulness of the pending accusation.
 At the preliminary hearing, the prosecutor must show sufficient cause to convince the court that the defendant should be bound over for trial.

 The preliminary hearing can be requested by the defendant whether he is charged with a felony or a misdemeanor before an indictment has been issued.
 In some cases, the defendant can waive the preliminary hearing to avoid expediting the process or avoid pretrial publicity.

 Find A Tarrant County Defense Attorney for Criminal Procedures | Law Offices of Richard C. McConathy

 Contact the Law Offices of Richard C. McConathy today for a consultation about your arrest and criminal charges in Tarrant County in Texas.
 Richard McConathy is a knowledgeable criminal defense attorney who will make every effort to fight for you at every stage of the criminal process.